sandeepverana/Postgresql/Postgres-practise.md

 	(4 rows)
 ```

-Display the employee details who earns max sal in each dept
+Display the employee details who earn max sal in each dept
 ```sql
 select * from cmr_employee where sal in(select max(sal) from cmr_employee group by dept);